massdriver-cloud/application-examples/README.md

 Example applications bundles to run on [Massdriver](https://massdriver.cloud).

+We have application examples for every Cloud that Massdriver supports.
+At Massdriver, we sometimes even treat Kubernetes just like the Clouds.
+The number of our application examples is growing rapidly and it's hard to keep this list maintained, until we automate that too.
+Feel free to poke around or reach out if you have any questions!

 ## Kubernetes

 These example application bundles will run on AWS EKS, Azure AKS, and GCP GKE.